 Explore the therapeutic benefits, underlying principles and assumptions of MBCT while experiencing its essential practices and associated cognitive exercises.
-This is the first module of our Core MBCT Facilitation Certificate Program.
+This is the first module of our MBCT Facilitation Certificate.

 Mindfulness-Based Cognitive Therapy (MBCT), a group based treatment, originally developed for preventing depressive relapse, combines the practice of mindfulness meditation with the tools of cognitive therapy.
 This introductory and highly experiential workshop teaches healthcare providers practices, principles, context, and neuroscience related to MBCT.
 Practitioners learn this modality from the inside out.
 This module is therefore primarily for personal use and professional resilience.